-The primary cause of pool algae is low chlorine levels, poorly maintained water chemistry and poor/improper filtration process.
+The primary cause of pool algae is low chlorine levels, poorly maintained water chemistry, and poor/improper filtration process.
 Pool algae can also easily seep into swimming pools via swimwear, rubber/plastic toys, etc. Even a speck of algae is sufficient to invade the enormity of your outdoor or indoor swimming pool in Toronto.
-If you have already noticed the growth of algae in your pool water, it is time to act fast before the algae bloom in every corner of your pool.
+If you have already noticed the growth of algae in your pool water, it is time to act fast before the algae blooms in every corner of your pool.
 Please do not be ignorant of algae in your pool water, as it is incredibly harmful to human life.

 While beginning to clean your pool, please note that standard doses of chlorine will not suffice to eradicate pool algae.
 Also, in extreme cases, pool filters are dysfunctional to clean algae spores.
 Then how do you remove algae from your swimming pool?
 Do not stress, as there are several ways in which you can ensure there is no algae bloom in your pool.